jpascher/T0-Time-Mass-Duality/README.md

 - **Dynamic Mass**: Extension of the concept to massless particles like photons.
 - **Modified Gravitational Model**: Explaining galactic rotation curves without dark matter.
 - **Unified Framework**: Integration of quantum mechanics, quantum field theory, and general relativity.
+- **Ontological Equivalence**: Multiple valid perspectives leading to identical physical predictions.

 ## Publications

-Below are the 28 publications included in this repository, organized by category.
+Below are the 29 publications included in this repository, organized by category.
 Links point to the English versions, with corresponding German versions available in the `Deutsch/` directory.

 ### Starting Point: Field Theory as the Initial Idea